mrxiann/DATABASE-APPLICATION/README.md

 # Python version of the SK Management Info System
-might as well utilize this repo for da python version
+might as well utilize dis repo for da python version